What is nitrate and where does it come from?

 What is the drinking water standard for nitrates?

 A nitrate level up to 3 parts per million (ppm) is generally considered naturally occurring and safe for drinking.
 The U.S. Environmental Protection Agency (USEPA) has set the primary drinking water standard for nitrates at 10 ppm.
 Concentrations that are significantly higher than the standard may be harmful to people and livestock.
-There is no standard for private well waters, nor is testing required, which means the private well owner is responsible for testing their own water.
+Private well owners are responsible for testing their own water.
 Private well owners should test for nitrates at least once a year.
 To test for nitrates contact a certified testing lab near you.
 A nitrate test will cost approximately $14-30.
 For instructions on how to find a certified lab near you click here.

 What can I do to reduce nitrates in my drinking water?